Authentic German’s Chocolate Cake

 Can I make Cupcakes with this recipe?
 I made the cake and it was perfect!

 Hi Jennie, Yes, you can.
-I’ve not made cupcakes so I’m not sure of the quantity.
-I’m guessing at least 30 cupcakes.
+I’ve not made cupcakes, but the batter should make about 30 cupcakes.

 I’ve tried this recipe for cupcakes and it does NOT work.
 Ive been baking from scratch many years and I specialize in cupcakes.
 When I make cupcakes with this recipe it literally shrinks in the liner and most pull fully away from the liners.
 Delicious recipe though.
 I’m actually back on Pinterest to find a better recipe to use for German chocolate cupcakes.
 This recipe is a keeper for cake though!